intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 ## Approaches to Partitioning

-While all of the partitioning protocols described in this document use the basic techniques of encryption and connection separation, each one has a unique approach that results in different sets of contexts.
+While all of the partitioning protocols described in this document create separate contexts using encryption and/or connection separation, each one has a unique approach that results in different sets of contexts.
 Since many of these protocols are new, it is yet to be seen how each approach will be used at scale across the Internet, and what new models will emerge in the